Jay2645/Unreal-Polygonal-Map-Gen/README.md

 - The `IslandMapMesh` class, which (again, like the name implies), generates islands and then creates a procedural mesh.
 This mesh is more of a proof-of-concept and quick example than anything robust and ready for gameplay; the class is basically there to show off how to use the data structures "in action," as it were.

-The `IslandMapMesh` class is essentially a wrapper for the `IslandMap` class that just generates a mesh.
-The `IslandMap` class points to a collection of various data assets, which actually generate the island.
+- Various data assets, which actually generate the island.

+## Advanced

+You can mess around with the data assets, creating new subclasses and overriding base methods.
+Unlike "normal" data assets, these assets *should* work with Blueprint, if needed.

 If you wanted to implement custom water generation, a good way to do so would be to create a new C++ class that inherits from the `IslandWaters` class and then override whichever method you want to change.
 Inside Unreal, right-click inside a content folder, then navigate to Miscellaneous -> Data Asset and create a new instance of your custom `IslandWaters` data asset.
 Go back to the `IslandMap` and update the water data asset to point to the one you just made, and it should "just work."

+There's also a number of places to "hook" into the island generation code if you wanted to modify the existing logic of a certain step or add your own implementations.

+As I mentioned, I tried to keep this port pretty close to the original.
+I've added a couple things for convenience, such as actual mesh generation as well as a data structure to keep track of rivers (`URiver`).
+However, while the rivers are placed, they do not get rendered and the underlying mesh is still the same -- you'll have to either roll your own option or look at [that downstream fork I mentioned earlier](https://github.com/Jay2645/IslandGenerator).

 # Credits